 Once you’ve chosen a blockchain (Polygon or Ethereum, in most cases) and crypto wallet (Metamask, for instance), you are good to go with any marketplace of your preference.
 Chances are you’ll happen to choose between OpenSea, SuperRare, or Rarible.
 Let’s discuss 3 of them in more detail.

 • OpenSea.
 You’ll see this marketplace ranked highest among the rest.
-It allows you to trade art, photos, collectibles, music, and perfectly works with Ethereum, Klaytn, as well as Polygon.
+It allows you to trade art, photos, collectibles, and music, and perfectly works with Ethereum, Klaytn, as well as Polygon.
 The only probable downside is that it uses Ethereum, which is known to have high gas fees.

 • SuperRare.
 Unlike OpenSea, where you’ll find mostly meme-like and toxic-looking art, SuperRare focuses on an art gallery feel and curated artworks.